facebook (temporarily) bricked my site

 sync only at midnight - a 4-minute aggregation query was running on every deploy. competing with bot traffic.

-all good improvements. none of them fixed it.
+all good improvements. shipped them all. still OOM’d.

 the fix was stupid simple: 3 replicas. three node processes, three event loops, three CPUs doing SSR in parallel.